jjeangal/nftouring_mint_app/README.md

 # NFTouring Genesis Minting Page - Private Driver License

-This web3 project was created for the first drop of NFTouring, a collection of private driver licenses.
+This web3 project repository was created for the first drop of NFTouring, a collection of private driver licenses.
 It allows whitelisted and non whitelisted users to mint an nft from the genesis collection depending on the status of the sale.

 # Project Links and Information